 Best Crew on the Salmon River

 Tom retired after 34 years teaching high school science at American Falls High School.
 Now that he has some spare time, Tom is brewing beer and growing hops.
 He is a grandpa to three grandsons and plans to spend as much time as possible with them.
-Tom loves to kayak, rides his bike year round and telemark skis throughout the winter.
+Tom kayaks, rides his bike year round and telemark skis throughout the winter.

 Duncan has grown up on the river his entire life, rafting and fishing three seasons out of the year.
-He is pursuing a dual business and entrepreneurship degree at BSU while working full-time for his skateboard business, Feat.
+His mom was six months pregnant when she took him on his first river trip.
+He is pursuing a dual entrepreneurship and business degree at BSU while working for his skateboard business, Feat.
 He finds time to squeeze in skate sessions daily, loves living in the city but misses Salmon’s wide open spaces.

 Tessa is studying Geology at Westminster College in Salt Lake City.
 She has been exploring the beautiful country in Utah and has found a new love – rock climbing.
+She is also guiding backpack trips for the Outdoor Program.
 Once the snow flies, you will find her on the slopes at Snow Bird keeping her racing skills tuned.

 Loren probably was born with a fishing rod in his hand, by five years old he was fly fishing.
 He was a wildlife biologist for 35 years and taught fire behavior and effects courses at the National Interagency Fire Center.
 He has been a fishing guide for over a decade and if he’s not guiding, he’s either wetting a line for himself or hunting.